-(1) This form of additional investment includes: i) all investment by firms that would have invested the same amount if not subsidised, but in different projects; ii) investment by firms that would have invested less if not subsidised, preferring to postpone at least a part of the investment, iii) investment by firms that would have invested less if not subsidised because there would have been no return without the incentives; iv) investment by firms that would have invested less if not subsidised because they were financially unable to undertake profitable projects. - (2) This form of additional investment includes: ii), iii) and iv) above. - (3) This form of additional investment includes: iii) and iv) above. - (4) This form of additional investment includes: iv) above.
+(1) This form of additional investment includes: i) all investment by firms that would have invested the same amount if not subsidised, but in different projects; ii) investment by firms that would have invested less if not subsidised, preferring to postpone at least a part of the investment, iii) investment by firms that would have invested less if not subsidised because there would have been no return without the incentives; iv) investment by firms that would have invested less if not subsidised because there would have been no return without the incentives; iv) investment by firms that would have invested less if not subsidised because there would have been no return without the undertake profitable projects. - (2) This form of additional investment includes: ii), iii) and iv) above. - (3) This form of additional investment includes: iii) and iv) above. - (4) This form of additional investment includes: iv) above.